Battle of Mobei: Background

-Military tension had for a long time existed between ancient China and the groups known to the Chinese as the Beidi, mainly because the fertile lands of the prosperous agricultural civilization presented attractive targets for the militaristic nomadic tribes.
+Military tension had for a long time existed between ancient China and various steppe nomad tribes known collectively as Beidi ("northern barbarian"), mainly because the fertile lands of the prosperous agricultural civilization presented attractive looting targets for the militaristic nomads.
 Throughout ancient Chinese history, protecting the northern borders from nomadic raids was a military priority.
 During the Zhou dynasty, northern vassal states such as Yan, Zhao and Qin resorted to defensive strategies, constructing elongated fortresses that served as the precursors of the Great Wall of China.
-During the Qin dynasty, the first emperor Qin Shi Huang conscripted thousands of civilian labourers to perfect the Great Wall in order to reinforce military campaigns along the northern border.
+During the Qin dynasty, Qin Shi Huang, the first unified emperor of China, conscripted thousands of civilian labourers to perfect the Great Wall in order to reinforce military campaigns along the northern border.

-The Han dynasty and the nomadic Xiongnu Empire had poor relations.
-The Xiongnu were initially a group of steppe tribes kept in check by the Zhao State General Li Mu and then by the Qin dynasty's military offensives under General Meng Tian.
-With the collapse of the Qin dynasty and the Chu–Han Contention, the Xiongnu gained the opportunity to become unified under Modu Chanyu and quickly expanded into a powerful tribal confederacy that ruled over a vast territory across Central and East Asia.
-The Xiongnu then invaded and occupied the fertile Hetao Grassland.
-When the Chu–Han Contention concluded, Emperor Gao recognized the threat posed by its hostile northern neighbour and in 200 BC launched a massive campaign.
-After the Han army was lured into an ambush and encircled by 300,000 elite Xiongnu cavalry for seven days, the siege was relieved only after messengers were sent to bribe the Chanyu's wife.
-Following this failure, the Han emperor realized that the nation –which just recovered from a massive civil war– was not yet strong enough to confront the Xiongnu; therefore, he resorted to the so-called "marriage alliance", or heqin, in order to ease hostility and buy time to strengthen the nation.
-Despite the humiliating periodic heqin and giving of gifts, the Han borders were still frequently raided by Xiongnu forces over the next seven decades, however the Han Empire was able to study the behavior of the Xiongnu during this time.
+The Xiongnu were initially a loose confederacy of horseback tribes from the Mongolian Plateau, who was previously kept in check by the border campaigns of Zhao general Li Mu in 265 BC and later by the expeditionary offensives under Qin dynasty general Meng Tian in 215 BC.
+With the collapse of the Qin dynasty in 206 BC and the subsequent Chu–Han Contention, the Xiongnu gained the opportunity to become unified under Modu Chanyu and quickly expanded into a powerful nomadic empire that ruled over a vast territory across Inner Asia.
+The Xiongnu then re-invaded and occupied the fertile Hetao region, using it as staging area for raids into the Guanzhong and Fen River valleys, both important Chinese heartlands.
+When the Chu–Han Contention concluded in 202 BC, Emperor Gao of the newly founded Han dynasty recognized the threat posed by the hostile northern neighbour and launched a massive campaign in 200 BC.
+After the Emperor Gao's personal division was lured away from the Han main army into an ambush and encircled by 300,000 elite Xiongnu cavalry for seven days, the siege was relieved only after messengers were sent to bribe the Chanyu's wife.
+Following this failure, the Han emperor realized that the nation – which was still recovering from a massive civil war – was not yet strong enough to confront the Xiongnu; therefore, he resorted to the so-called "marriage alliance", or heqin, which was diplomatic appeasement with periodic tributes and women (presented as princesses) sent to the Xiongnu to symbolize a marriage of states in order to ease hostility and buy time to strengthen the nation.
+Despite the humiliating heqin, the Han borders were still frequently raided by Xiongnu forces over the next seven decades, with some incursions so bold that smoke signals could be seen from the Ganquan Palace during the reign of Emperor Wen, the fifth emperor of the Han dynasty.